 Salvaged Vehicles in Minnesota

-Vehicles in Minnesota are considered salvaged when they are declared "repairable total loss" by an insurance company, are 6 years old or newer and were worth at least $9,000 before the damage, or have a weight rating of more than 26,000 pounds.
+Vehicles in Minnesota are considered salvaged when they are declared "repairable total loss" by an insurance company, are 6 years old or newer and were worth at least $9,000 before the damage, or have a weight rating of more than 26,000 lbs.

 Minnesota and other vehicle buyers should beware of hurricane-damaged or otherwise flooded vehicles that may not necessarily be classified as salvaged on the title.
 Other information on buying and selling vehicles is available on our buying and selling pages.